How Long Do I Have To File A Personal Injury Lawsuit

 Every state has exceptions for filing a personal injury lawsuit within its statute of limitations deadline.
 Cases may receive an extension if:

-• The party bringing the lawsuit (the plaintiff) is a minor
+• The plaintiff is a minor

-• The party being sued (the defendant) was not in the state for an extended period following the accident
+• The defendant was out of the state for an extended period following the accident

 Click to contact our personal injury lawyers today.